vwkd/code-web/Developer Tools/Programming Principles.md

 ## Introduction

 - "Programs must communicate clearly to people not the computer." - Douglas Crockford
+- "Any fool can write programs that a computer can understand.
+Good programers write programs that humans can understand." - Martin Fowler
 - "Whenever there is a divergence between what your brain thinks is happening and what is actually happening in the computer, that's where bugs enter the code." - Kyle Simpson

+- "If you made what you though was progress, it is okay to abandon that, if it turns out to be in the wrong place" - [Rich Harris](https://youtu.be/BzX4aTRPzno?t=710)

 ## Code style